danny-englander/quartz/README.md

 1. Storybook server for theming and component presentation independent of Drupal, also runs inside Lando.

 ## Overview
-1. fortuna, a custom Starterkit theme which houses the components
+1. quartz, a custom Starterkit theme which houses the components
 1. Storybook, which makes theming a component easier as you do not need to connect it to data in Drupal
 1. A Drupal / Storybook bridge via its NPM working inside Lando, `"@lullabot/storybook-drupal-addon`
-1. Laravel Mix working inside Lando to compile CSS using PostCSS. `web/themes/custom/fortuna/webpack.mix.js` This is more secure, more up to date, and faster than Gulp.
+1. Laravel Mix working inside Lando to compile CSS using PostCSS. `web/themes/custom/quartz/webpack.mix.js` This is more secure, more up to date, and faster than Gulp.

 ## Get Started
 1. Add this theme to a Drupal 10 Lando / composer based project